 Lesson plans come in a wide variety of formats.
-The lesson plan is the primary means of supporting and justifying the home education process, therefore it must show what is taught and needs to have regular notes and comments regarding student progress.
+The lesson plan is the primary means of supporting and justifying the home education process; therefore, it must show what is taught and needs to have regular notes and comments regarding student progress.

-The documentation for each school day must be organized and easy to understand.
-It is recommended that you keep your school day count somewhere on your lesson plan or journal.
+The documentation for each school day must be organized so that it is easy to understand and reflects the calendar and school day count.
 A minimum of 180 days of school per year is required by LCA.